jackmg2/RedditApps/FlairAndApprove/README.md

 * Auto-approve user (or not)
 * Auto-approve post (or not)

+## Whats next?
+[ ] Check if we could do a separate form for some bulk approve

 ## 🍴 Fork me on Github
 [Get Started | Find Bugs? | Level Up the Tool](https://github.com/jackmg2/RedditApps)